wangyijin/GPUImage-x/README.md

 ## Usage - iOS

 ### Frameworks Dependency
-Following frameworks are required to be add to your project.
+Following frameworks are required to be added to your project.
 - `AVFoundation.framework`
 - `CoreMedia.framework`